Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create a snapshot of the compromised EC2 instance's EBS volume for follow-up investigations.
 Tag the instance with any relevant metadata and incident ticket information.
 - [ ] Create a Systems Manager State Manager association to generate an EBS volume snapshot of the compromised EC2 instance.
 Tag the instance with any relevant metadata and incident ticket information.

 ### A company has an organization in AWS Organizations.
 The company wants to use AWS CloudFormation StackSets in the organization to deploy various AWS design patterns into environments.
 These patterns consist of Amazon EC2 instances, Elastic Load Balancing (ELB) load balancers, Amazon RDS databases, and Amazon Elastic Kubernetes Service (Amazon EKS) clusters or Amazon Elastic Container Service (Amazon ECS) clusters.
-Currently, the company’s developers can create their own CloudFormation stacks to increase the overall speed of delivery.
+Currently, the company's developers can create their own CloudFormation stacks to increase the overall speed of delivery.
 A centralized CI/CD pipeline in a shared services AWS account deploys each CloudFormation stack.
 The company's security team has already provided requirements for each service in accordance with internal standards.
 If there are any resources that do not comply with the internal standards, the security team must receive notification to take appropriate action.
 The security team must implement a notification solution that gives developers the ability to maintain the same overall delivery speed that they currently have.
 Which solution will meet these requirements in the MOST operationally efficient way?

 - [x] Create an Amazon Simple Notification Service (Amazon SNS) topic.
 Subscribe the security team's email addresses to the SNS topic.
 Create a custom AWS Lambda function that will run the aws cloudformation validate-template AWS CLI command on all CloudFormation templates before the build stage in the CI/CD pipeline.
 Configure the CI/CD pipeline to publish a notification to the SNS topic if any issues are found.
 - [ ]  Create an Amazon Simple Notification Service (Amazon SNS) topic.
 Subscribe the security team's email addresses to the SNS topic.
 Create custom rules in CloudFormation Guard for each resource configuration.
 In the CI/CD pipeline, before the build stage, configure a Docker image to run the cfn-guard command on the CloudFormation template.
 Configure the CI/CD pipeline to publish a notification to the SNS topic if any issues are found.
 - [ ] Create an Amazon Simple Notification Service (Amazon SNS) topic and an Amazon Simple Queue Service (Amazon SQS) queue.
 Subscribe the security team's email addresses to the SNS topic.
 Create an Amazon S3 bucket in the shared services AWS account.
 Include an event notification to publish to the SQS queue when new objects are added to the S3 bucket.
 Require the developers to put their CloudFormation templates in the S3 bucket.
 Launch EC2 instances that automatically scale based on the SQS queue depth.
 Configure the EC2 instances to use CloudFormation Guard to scan the templates and deploy the templates if there are no issues.
 Configure the CI/CD pipeline to publish a notification to the SNS topic if any issues are found.
 - [ ] Create a centralized CloudFormation stack set that includes a standard set of resources that the developers can deploy in each AWS account.
 Configure each CloudFormation template to meet the security requirements.
 For any new resources or configurations, update the CloudFormation template and send the template to the security team for review.
 When the review is completed, add the new CloudFormation stack to the repository for the developers to use.

 ### A company is migrating one of its legacy systems from an on-premises data center to AWS.
 The application server will run on AWS, but the database must remain in the on-premises data center for compliance reasons.
 The database is sensitive to network latency.
 Additionally, the data that travels between the on-premises data center and AWS must have IPsec encryption.
 Which combination of AWS solutions will meet these requirements?
 (Choose two.)

 - [x] AWS Site-to-Site VPN